A message from Jim Lighthizer, Civil War Trust president

 Today, I have two urgent, key updates for you:

-That’s good news, because we still have a significant amount left to raise to make sure we can pay for this land.
+That’s important, because we still have a significant amount left to raise to make sure we can pay for this land.

-I know we are in the middle of summer, but let me quickly remind you what happened on that frigid January morning 240 years ago, as General George Washington executed a bold stroke – eager to follow up on his improbable December 26 victory at Trenton, after he famously crossed the Delaware River on Christmas night, and before the expiration of 90-day enlistments threatened to dissolve his small army completely.
+General George Washington was eager to follow up on his improbable victory at Trenton, after famously crossed the Delaware River, and before the expiration of 90-day enlistmetns threatened to dissolve his small army completely.

 But as Washington’s forces approached the town, the British commander stationed there spotted the American vanguard, and fighting flared.
 Lines of infantry blazed away at each other from a mere 40 yards, until finally the Redcoats launched a furious bayonet attack, causing the Americans to break.
 American General Hugh Mercer – fighting off the British blows with his sword – was bayoneted seven times and left for dead, as were many other American officers and men.